Published:

 Have Questions About Mortgages in Washington?

 Do you have questions about down payment options and mortgages in Washington?
 If so, we’d love to help.
-Sammamish Mortgage has been helping home buyers and homeowners across the state of Washington since 1992.
-We offer many mortgage programs to borrowers all across Washington, Oregon, Idaho, and Colorado.
-Please contact us if you have financing questions, or if you’d like to get an estimate for your next home loan.
+Sammamish Mortgage has been helping home buyers and homeowners since 1992.
+We offer many mortgage programs to borrowers all across Washington, Oregon, Idaho, California, and Colorado.
+Visit our website to get an instant rate quote or to use our online mortgage calculator.
+Please contact us if you have financing questions, or if you’d like to get pre-approved for a mortgage.